spencer-shadley/completed-class/class-content/01-HTML-Git-CSS/02-Homework/README.md

   - A directory called `assets`.

-  - Inside the `assets` directory, make two additional folders: `css` and `images`.
+  - Inside the `assets` directory, make two additional directorys: `css` and `images`.

-    - In the `css` folder, make a file called `style.css`.
+    - In the `css` directory, make a file called `style.css`.

-    - In the `images` folder, save the images you plan on using (like your profile image and the placeholder images for the portfolio).
+    - In the `images` directory, save the images you plan on using (like your profile image and the placeholder images for the portfolio).

 - Refer to these screenshots for your site: